x86-512/Metamorpheus/README.md

-Metamorpheus is a metamorphic shellcode obfuscator that is designed to evade signature-based antivirus solutions.
+Metamorpheus is a metamorphic shellcode obfuscator that is designed to evade signature-based antivirus solutions and IPS Systems.
 For now, I have focused on adding static detection evasion mechanisms, but I might add dynamic detection evasion soon as well.

 Metamorpheus is designed to work in a R-E memory region, so you can place obfuscated code into the .text section of a PE file.
 It also works on shellcode for exploits.